Selects Cutoff Value for Variable Priority (VarPro).

 ...

-Further arguments to be passed to varpro.
+Additional arguments passed to varpro.

 Details